 How much does a baby actually remember?
 Somewhere in a baby’s memory bank are there experiences from infancy that will somehow feel familiar one day, but they won’t know why?
 Or are our little one’s memories fleeting soon after they happen?
 I tend to think it’s the former.

-The other day, my friend left a comment on one of my social media posts about a recent family trip we took with our toddler.
+Recently a friend made a comment about a recent family trip we took with our toddler.

 “It’s too bad your daughter won’t remember any of these places you are taking her.”